Find advice and answers from our support team fast or get in touch

 As per the Pension regulators guidelines, the employer has to auto-enrol all its employees under a workplace pension scheme and also contribute a prescribed percentage of the salary as an employer’s contribution.
 Any employers in the UK fulfilling the below conditions are bound by this legislation:

-The period falling between two accounting reference dates is called a financial year.
+The period falling between two accounting reference dates is considered as the financial year.
 It is also known as an accounting period.

-The period falling between two accounting reference dates is called an accounting year.
+The period falling between two accounting reference dates is considered as an accounting year.
 It is also known as a financial year.

 Capital allowance refers to deductions allowed from the profits with respect to certain assets purchased which have a useful life of more than one tax period.
 Click here to read about capital allowances in detail.

-When a company is formed, the first accounting reference date will be a year later, on the last day of the month in which a company was incorporated.
-Accounting reference date will then be on this date every year.
-For example, if a company was incorporated on the 6th of July 2018, the first accounting reference date will be on the 31st July 2019.
-The period falling between two accounting reference dates is called the accounting period or a financial year.
+When your company is formed, the first accounting reference date will be a year later, on the last day of the month in which your company was incorporated.
+The accounting reference date will then be on this date every year until we change the accounting period.

 Business mileage is basically a blanket term for the expenses reimbursed by an employer for travel expenses of the employee for purpose of business travel.
 For sole traders, it shall cover the cost of buying and maintaining a vehicle for business purpose.
 Read more about business mileage allowance in our article.
 These can be claimed by a sole trader or reimbursed to employees, as the case may be, at actual cost or approved mileage rates.